gyetman/DOE_CSP_PROJECT/DesalinationModels/LT_MED_General/DesignApproachMeetingNotes.md

 Question- empirical equations for determining thermal load?

-PSA will need to resend model.
+PSA will need to resend MD model.
 The membrane area is 25.9 m^2, not 24 m^2.

+<u>MED configurations</u>
+The TVC-MED model is written in EES.
+We can make an empirical model in Python and compare its results with those of the detailed EES model to assess error.
+We only have the EES model from PSA.
+Work needed to create empirical model in Python.
+Diego and Zhuoran developed empirical equations in June 2019.

+MED w/Absorption heat pump: Diego has a model in EES so we would need to translate that.

+Solar thermal models require more sophisticated algorithms for irradiance over sloped surfaces.
+This is something we need to decide concerning the static collectors.